MBcom/kubernetes-greenlight/README.md

 # kubernetes Greenlight deployment

-In this repository you can find scripts for deploying https://github.com/bigbluebutton/greenlight to a kubernetes cluster.
+In this repository you can find scripts for deploying https://github.com/bigbluebutton/greenlight or https://github.com/mbcom/greenlight to a kubernetes cluster.

 ## Installation
 1. create a new namespace in your kubernetes cluster